The Testament of Ann Lee: Casting

 Regarding the casting of Amanda Seyfried as Ann Lee, Fastvold stated, "Amanda has a lot of power.
 She's really strong.
 She is a wonderful mother.
 She is a little mad, and so I knew that she could access those things.
 She could access the kindness, the gentleness, the tenderness, and she could also access this power and this madness."

 Filming

+Ann Lee and her followers' voyage to America was shot aboard the replica ship Götheborg.

-Principal photography took place in Budapest.
+Principal photography took place in Budapest, with two days of filming also taking place aboard the replica ship Götheborg, which was docked in Gothenburg.
 Like The Brutalist (2024), which was co-written by Fastvold and directed by her longtime partner, Brady Corbet, the film was shot on 35 mm film stock.
-Corbet, who co-wrote Ann Lee, also acted as a second unit director on the film.
+Corbet, who co-wrote Ann Lee, acted as a second unit director on the film.
+Filming wrapped in December 2024.

+Rehearsals took place in New York.
 Celia Rowlson-Hall, who worked with Corbet on Vox Lux (2018), choreographed the film.
 As Lee birthed four children (all of whom died in infancy), Fastvold sought to depict the births "as real and direct and graphic and unapologetic as possible" using prosthetic vaginas.